mralexsaavedra/mralexsaavedra/README.md

 # Hi, I'm Alexander 👋🏽

-I'm a Senior Software Engineer, working as a Frontend/Fullstack Developer.
+I'm a Software Engineer, working as a Frontend Developer.

 ## More 🤓:
 - 👨🏽‍💻 Working with JavaScript, React/Vue.js/Angular, Node.js, GraphQL, MongoDB and Firebase.